muratk3n/thirdwave/en/2011/12/blaxploitation.md

 "White Man's Town..
 Black Man's Law".

-Hillarious.
-Note: I guess the N word was not politically incorrect at this time.
-Not sure when this word became a slur actually; Richard Pryor was using it during 70s, he was both pissing off some people, but he wasnt really aware that he was...
+About the N word; Richard Pryor was using it during 70s, he was both pissing off some people, but he wasnt really aware that he was...
 So I guess the society took some deciding the issue.

 ![](220px-BossNiggerPoster.jpg)